 - Further survey data shows that 44% of the population, given the opportunity, have either provided feedback occasionally or have not provided at all.
 The most common rationale of those not providing supervisor feedback are fear of retaliation, lack of anonymity, and impact on supervisor relationship.

 - The Leadership Skills for Success were refreshed to better align with Cornell's expectations of its leaders.

-- Implement pulse surveys throughout the year to provide multiple opportunities, outside of the employee performance dialogue process, to gather feedback from direct reports and peers to broaden anonymity.
+- Pulse surveys implemented throughout the year to provide multiple opportunities, outside of the employee performance dialogue process, to gather feedback from direct reports and peers to broaden anonymity.

 To support employees as they navigate their financial options and demands today, and plan for the future.

 - 63 percent of employees responded that personal finances and/or debt cause some or a great deal of stress for them.

 - 46% of employees do not feel they are compensated fairly for the work they do.